qcc4cp/qcc/README.md

 ## Installation

+These instructions focus on Debian Linux.
+CentOS is also supported, see the corresponding README.CentOS.md file.
+We may add Other OS'es in the future.

 To run the code we need a few tools:

 *  The `bazel` build system.
 Install from [bazel's homepage](https://docs.bazel.build/versions/master/install.html)